alissoonluan/api-marvel/README.md

 ### Installation
     - PHP: place the php folder in c:, open the folder and open the php.ini file, find the extensions below and remove ";".
-    - PostgreSQL: After the installation, create database, CREATE DATABASE api_marvel;
-    - Composer: Installation with php installed.
-    - Laravel: composer

-<a name="extensionsphp"/></a>
-### Extensions (If you installer php on the my PHP, otherwise skip this step)
-    Enable extension on php.ini
+    (If you installer php on the my PHP, otherwise skip this step) Enable extension on php.ini
         - extension=mysqli
         - extension=pdo_mysql